2018 Program Information coming soon…

 - Commission recipients will agree to create and develop a new work of at least 30 minutes in duration and no longer than 50 minutes total running time.

-- Commission recipients will agree to present a new dance work during a shared evening concert at Dance Place on March 18 & 19, 2017.
+- Commission recipients will agree to present a new dance work during a shared evening concert at Dance Place in March 2019

-- Commission recipients will receive one technical/dress rehearsal in the Dance Place theater on Friday, March 17, 2017.
+- Commission recipients will receive one technical/dress rehearsal in the Dance Place theater.
 (Additional technical time will be scheduled in partnership with Dance Place as available).

 - Technical support will be provided throughout the program and will include:

 - Running Crew